 Character & Fitness

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
-Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
-Addresses for all relevant agencies are available through the National Conference of Bar Examiners.
+Bar Examiners may ask additional questions beyond those listed on this application.
+Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the

-Please note that in regards to answering “yes” to questions involving academic or criminal records, the Board of Bar Examiners may ask for more detailed information.
+Please note that in regards to answering “yes” to questions involving academic or criminal records, the Board of Bar Examiners may ask for more detailed or additional information.
 Inconsistencies between your law school application and your application to the Bar may cause difficulty with bar admission.
-Failure to make a complete disclosure when answering the below questions may subject a student to disciplinary action.
+Failure to make a complete disclosure when answering the below questions may also subject a student to disciplinary action.

 Diversity Statement and Additional Addenda (optional)

-Financial documentation (not required for U.S. citizens or permanent residents)
+Financial Documentation (not required for U.S. Citizens or Permanent Residents)

 A completed "International Student Financial Statement" is required to document the applicant's ability to pay the cost of attendance and in order to prepare the I-20 necessary to obtain the F-1 student visa.
 This financial statement should be submitted upon receipt of an official offer of admission.